conbench/conbench/README.md

 Note that `flask run` and `pytest -vv conbench/tests/` will not run migrates

-### Testing migrates with the database running as a docker container
+### Test migrates with the database running as a docker container
     (conbench) $ cd ~/workspace/conbench/
     (conbench) $ brew services stop postgres
     (conbench) $ docker-compose down